-Cuba Skate is a 501c3 nonprofit organization based in Washington, D.C.
+Cuba Skate is a 501c3 nonprofit organization based in Los Angeles and Washington, D.C.
 Started in 2010, Cuba Skate’s aim is to support and grow the Cuban skateboarding community by providing access to skateboarding equipment that is otherwise unavailable on the island.
 In doing so, Cuba Skate strives to foster a constructive environment for Cuban youth that will have a positive impact on the greater community.

 The Cuba Skate mission is threefold: bring skateboarding materials to the Cuban youth, renovate local skateparks, and create self-sufficiency for a group of skaters that rely tremendously on outside help.
 Through two-way cultural exchanges, we hope to connect Cubans with the international skate community.